COVID-19 and Autism in NJ

 We’ve collected a few resources for self-advocates looking to connect.

 - Spectrum of South Jersey / A.S.P.E.N.
-(YASJ) is offering a daily check-in Zoom Meeting from 1 to 2pm for self-advocates looking to connect with others during this time.
-You can join their private Facebook Group or for call-in information, contact Meaghan at email@example.com
+(YASJ) You can join their private Facebook Group if looking to connect with other self-advocates or contact Meaghan at firstname.lastname@example.org

 - The Division-funded New Jersey Self-Advocacy Project announced a new webinar series for individuals with intellectual and developmental disabilities (I/DD), Stay Healthy at Home: Living Your Best Life During Quarantine.
-Webinars will be held every Tuesday in April, from 2:00 p.m. to 3:00 p.m.
+Archived webinars are available.

 Share more resources with us!
 Email email@example.com